s-almeda/infiniteCATs/README.md

 ```
 Frontend runs on `http://localhost:5173`

-**You now have all 3 processes running.** Open http://localhost:5173 in your browser.
+**You now have both processes running.** Open http://localhost:5173 in your browser.

 ## Development Guide